• Skip to main content

 Q: How do these people keep the furniture they've added from moving around while the RV is in motion?

-A: Larger furniture items like a sofa are not likely to move around, but just to be safe you can screw D-rings to the floor to hook RV furniture straps to, just like the RV manufacturers do at the factory.
+A: Larger furniture items like a sofa are not likely to move around.
+But just to be safe, you can screw D-rings to the floor to hook RV furniture straps, just like the RV manufacturers do at the factory.

 Bungee cords are also helpful.
 For example, you can wrap a bungee cord around your table and chairs to hold them all together.

-And items like shelves can be anchored to the wall.
-If you're worried about screwing into your RV walls, remove a screw from one of your window valances on the same wall and make sure to choose screws that are shorter than that one…then you don't have to worry about it punching through your RV's exterior wall.
+Items like shelves can be anchored to the wall.
+If you’re worried about screwing into your RV walls, remove a screw from one of your window valances on the same wall.
+Make sure to choose screws that are shorter than that one.
+Then you don’t have to worry about it punching through your RV’s exterior wall.

 Read my article about securing your belongings during travel for more ideas!